semgrep/semgrep/perf/README.md

 dashboard](https://dashboard.semgrep.dev/metrics), for example as `semgrep.bench.njs.std.total-time`.
 Other
 metrics such as memory usage could be reported in the future.

+Then you can use some SQL queries on metabase to slice and dice and visualize those metrics (e.g., https://metabase.corp.r2c.dev/question/560-semgrep-bench-all-history )

 The number of parallel jobs is the maximum number of logical CPUs offered by the host as is the default for `semgrep`.